REcube: REthink, REvive, REuse

 Teacher

 Engineer, PhD.
-He is an Associate Professor in Structural Engineering at the Technical University of Madrid, where he carries out his activity as lecturer, researcher and consultant on structures.
+He is an Assistant Professor in Structural Engineering at the Technical University of Madrid, where he carries out his activity as lecturer, researcher and consultant on structures.
 He works on combining classical structural principles with interactive design-oriented tools for the conceptual design of high-performance structures.
 The main contribute provided by his work led to the 13th IASS Hangai Prize and the UPM PhD Excellence Award.
 He earned a Ph.D and a M.Eng. in Structural Engineering from the Technical University of Madrid, and a M.Sc. and a B.Sc. in Civil Engineering from the Technical University of Bari.
 During his studies, he was visiting student at the ILEK, University of Stuttgart, at the Technical University of Valencia and, during his PhD, at the Massachusetts Institute of Technology.
 From February 2018, he is the president of the Young Member Group of ACHE (Spanish Association of Structural Engineering).

 Teacher